tjlabs/TJJupiter-demo-ios/README.md

 4. Tap **시작** (Start) to launch the Jupiter service.
 The status, building, level, X/Y, and heading labels will update as results arrive.
 5. Tap **중지** (Stop) to halt the service.

----

-## License

-his repository (TJJupiter-demo-ios) is licensed under the MIT License.